supertestnet/nwcjs/README.md

 # nwcjs
-A vanilla javascript library for working with Nostr Wallet Connect
+A vanilla javascript library for working with Nostr Wallet Connect and zaps

 ## Use it like this